-Here’s a fun Easter activity to keep the kids busy before the holiday arrives.
-Homemade Easter playdough for toddlers and preschoolers, in the softest shades of spring!
+Easter is right around the corner, and here’s a fun Easter activity to keep the kids busy before the holiday arrives.
+Whip up a batch of Homemade Easter playdough for toddlers and preschoolers, in the softest shades of spring!

 First, you’ll need to need to make your Easter playdough!

 For your convenience, this post contains Affiliate links.
 I receive a small commission when you shop through these links.
 Thank you for your support!

 Just look at the gorgeous spring shades of this playdough!
 Aren’t they pretty?
 I used The Imagination Tree’s easy, no-cook playdough recipe.
 Anna has all kinds of recipes for playdough, but this one is my favourite.
 It’s always so soft and silky.
 We can leave it out all day and it doesn’t dry up, and it will keep for months in an airtight container.